frizatch/2DGeology_in_QGIS/README.md

  - Wells

 GeologicSymbology
- - Rock type styling (lithclass.qml from the [USGS for state symbology](https://mrdata.usgs.gov/geology/state/qml_help.html))
+ - Rock type styling (lithclass.qml from the [USGS state symbology style](https://mrdata.usgs.gov/geology/state/qml_help.html))
  - Geologic symbols (.zip file subset of Dr. Lanford's pdf -> svg work)

 *Resources for finding this kind of information for other areas are listed at the end of the tutorial.*